Anne Barker LCSW, LIMHP

 I hold a Bachelor’s Degree in Women’s Studies from Vassar College and a Master’s Degree in Social Work from the University of Nebraska at Omaha.
 Both of my degrees have prepared me well for my work as a mental health therapist.

 Additionally, I have completed the Level I and II Training in Gottman Method Couples Therapy, advanced Gottman trainings in couples therapy when there has been an affair or addiction, a two-day course on using Emotionally Focused Couple Therapy for challenging relationship issues, and a specialized training program in Discernment Counseling for Couples (a form of couples therapy for couples in which one person is “leaning in” to the relationship and the other is “leaning out.”
 I have also acquired both Level I & II EMDR (Eye Movement Desensitization and Reprocessing) Training and have a Certification in Clinical Sleep Counseling through the Center for Sleep Counseling Studies.

 As a licensed therapist for over ten years, I have extensive experience working with individuals, couples and families, and have specialized training in marriage therapy – or couples therapy (as I see many couples – including same-sex couples, who are not married in the tradition sense), trauma and grief recovery, insomnia, women’s issues, stress management, behavior/emotion management, blended families and parent education.

 I am a member of the National Association of Social Workers and the Association of Private Practice Therapists.
-I live in Omaha with my husband and my Labrador, Lola.
+I live in Omaha with my husband and my Labradors, Lola and Jack.
 When I am not in my office, I enjoy writing, gardening, reading and spending time with my husband and two awesome adult children.
 My pronouns are she/her/hers.